bherdm/godot-for-ouya/README.md

 ## Compiling the Engine

-Compiling the Godot-for-OUYA editor and Android template APKs on Windows.
+Follow this guide to compile the engine and export templates from source.

 <details>
   <summary>All Downloads</summary>